 How to Build an Arch by Get Busy Gardening gives you another option on constructing an arch trellis.

 Small A-Frame Trellis for Cucumbers

-As mentioned above, cucumbers are a perfect succession plant to grow after peas.
-This video shows how I use my pea trellis for my cucumbers through succession planting with those two crops:
+This video shows how I used my pea trellis for my cucumbers through succession planting with those two crops: